Recognizing Scam Peptide Vendors: Red Flags, COA Fraud & Payment Traps

 Payment Red Flags

-Cryptocurrency or Zelle only, no refund policy: Payment methods that offer no buyer protection (cryptocurrency, Zelle, Cash App, Venmo for business purchases) combined with a no-refund policy are the preferred payment setup for exit scammers.
-Legitimate vendors typically accept credit card payments (which allow chargebacks) at least as one option, or use reputable payment processors.
+Cryptocurrency or Zelle only, no refund policy: Payment methods with no buyer protection (cryptocurrency, Zelle, Cash App, Venmo) combined with a no-refund policy are the preferred payment setup for exit scammers.
+The FTC notes that wiring money or sending it via apps is a hallmark of fraud because the transfers are difficult or impossible to reverse.
+Legitimate vendors typically accept credit card payments — which allow chargebacks — as at least one option.
 A vendor that categorically refuses credit cards while insisting on irreversible payment methods deserves extreme scrutiny.
+Pressure tactics: Artificial scarcity ("only 5 vials left"), countdown timers, or aggressive discount codes designed to short-circuit careful vendor evaluation are also common in fraudulent vendor operations.
+Reputable vendors do not need to pressure buyers into immediate decisions.

-How do I check if a vendor’s lab address is real?
+- How do I check if a vendor’s lab address is real?

-Search the address in Google Maps.
+- Search the address in Google Maps.
 Switch to Street View and look at the actual building.
 Search the address in combination with the vendor name to see if any business registration or community reports appear.
 If the address shows a residential house, vacant lot, mailbox store, or simply does not render in Street View, consider it a significant red flag.

-Is a vendor safe if they have lots of positive reviews?
+- Is a vendor safe if they have lots of positive reviews?

-Not necessarily.
+- Not necessarily.
 Review fraud is common in the research chemical space.
 Some vendors seed their own forums, create fake positive reviews on independent boards, or purchase review posts.
 Cross-check reviews across multiple independent community platforms (Reddit, specialized forums, Pepticker community reports).
 A vendor with exclusively 5-star reviews and no critical feedback is itself a red flag — real vendors generate some dissatisfied customers.

-What should I do if I suspect I received an underdosed or mislabeled peptide?
+- What should I do if I suspect I received an underdosed or mislabeled peptide?

-Order an independent lab test from Janoshik or AFI (both accept individual submissions).
+- Order an independent lab test from Janoshik or AFI (both accept individual submissions).
 If the lab result shows significant deviation from the labeled specification, report the findings publicly in relevant community spaces and submit a report to Pepticker’s /vendornews.
 Retain all packaging, the vial, and COA documentation.
 If the payment was made by credit card, a chargeback may be available.

-Are vendors on Pepticker vetted?
+- Are vendors on Pepticker vetted?

-Pepticker lists vendors with their available pricing data and links to their COAs for community review.
+- Pepticker lists vendors with their available pricing data and links to their COAs for community review.
 Our /methodology page explains our evaluation criteria in detail.
 Being listed on Pepticker is not an endorsement — we track all vendors including those with open quality concerns, flagged at /vendornews.
 Always read the vendor’s individual notes and any linked COA reports before purchasing.